DomenickD/LLM_Source_Citation/Projectv8/HOW_TO.md

 1. **Install Python (version 3.10 or newer)**
    - Go to [python.org](https://www.python.org/downloads) and download the latest Python 3.x installer for Windows.
    - Run the installer.
 On the first setup screen, make sure to check the box **"Add Python to PATH"** so that your computer can run Python from the Command Prompt.
-   - Adding something to the path can be confusing, but if you're on Windows, follow these steps:
+   -If you're on Windows, follow these steps:

      1. Type `env` in the search bar.
      2. Click on **Edit the system environment variables**.